Set up OTP

 How it works

-Socure One-Time Passcode is an enrichment available in RiskOS™.
+Socure OTP is an enrichment available in RiskOS™.
 It generates a one-time passcode, delivers it via SMS, voice, or email, and validates the user’s input against the generated code.
-The module then returns a decision (Approved, Declined, or Pending) to drive workflow routing.
+The module then returns a decision (ACCEPT, REJECT, or REVIEW) to drive workflow routing.

 📘